 Tip #4 – Properly Burn the Fire

-Running a fire in a wood stove is much different than a camp fire.
+Running a fire in a wood stove is much different from a campfire.
 Above all, never allow smouldering, slow fires to bloom.
 These fires enhance creosote development, which becomes a serious fire hazard.
 On the other hand, avoid roaring fires.
 Large fires produce too much direct heat, which may damage the chimney and stove while also wasting wood as roaring fires send its heat directly up the chimney rather than throughout your home and on the stove.

-The best fires are those produce moderately-sized flames and practically no smoke within the stove firebox.
+The best fires are those that produce moderately-sized flames and practically no smoke within the stove firebox.
 The stove thermometer should read between 250 and 475 degrees Fahrenheit.
-Maintain this temperature range monitoring wood amount and air flow.
+Maintain this temperature range by monitoring wood amount and airflow.